dheesimha/the-endless-chat-app/README.md

 # About the project

-The Endless chat - a real time chatting application, is a desktop based application which is developed using swing and socket programming in Java.
+The Endless chat - a real-time chatting application, is a desktop based application that is developed using swing and socket programming in Java.
 In this chat application, we aim to achieve communication among two applications, the server and the client.

 The frame for the server and the client with proper sizing, dimensions and background colour are created using the Swing library.The frame includes a header section, a dynamic text area and a footer section.The header section comprises of different icons like profile picture,video call,phone,menu icon along with  showing the status of the person,i.e, typing or active now.